In Balance Energy

 Shading has a disproportionate affect on a systems performance.
 This is because the cell with the lowest illumination determines the operating current of the series string in which it is connected.
 This is one of the areas that must be covered in a survey carried out before the installation.

-Modern arrays can bypass the effected diodes to minimise shade effects; but these effects must still be considered as system yields (kWhrs) as well as other factors will be affected.
+Modern solar panels can bypass the effected diodes to minimise shade effects; but these effects must still be considered as system yields (kWhrs) as well as other factors will be affected.

 Top of page